tinyvision-ai-inc/tinyVision_sensai/training/Audio/keyword_detect/README.md

     python audio_data_download.py --dataset=2
     ~~~

-5. Open the config.sh file with an editor, for example NotePad++.
+5. Open the config.sh file with an editor, for example Virtual Studio Code (recommended) or NotePad++.
     - In this file, mention the location of the data (sample rate converted) that will be used for training.
 For example, if you downloaded speech commands dataset 2:
     ~~~
     export DATA_DIR=../data/speech_commands_set_2_SR_8000/